 Parts of the talk were filmed, but before you are allowed watch the clips in video above, you’re required to read all of my disclaimers so that I might salvage any possible future career opportunities:

 - Many of my comments were just jokes and not factual, because my goal was to provide some comic relief about our common struggles.
 Sometimes jokes seemed perfect at the time, but were actually a little harsh with time to reflect.
-I’m sorry in advance if any of the footage offends you.
+I’m sorry in advance if any of the jokes offend you.
 I tried to remove all of the border-line comments.

 - :47 – Half-True: Most of the output I require is yes/no, a one-word answer, or scripted dialogue for a story.
 However, once in a while I do like a little forced output.
 A. I’m a rebel and it’s fun.
 B. Most principals want to see our students talking when they arrive for an observation.
 I’d prefer to meet their requirements instead of faking it at the last minute.